 Welcome to this exciting time for your family as your child begins their journey at Bishop Lonsdale Nursery.
 We hope your child will be very happy and enjoy many achievements in our nursery.

-The children have had a fabulous first few days and have settled in really well.
+The children have had a fabulous first few days and are settling in very well.
 Over the next few weeks we will be getting to know the children by talking, playing and listening to them.
 This will help us gain knowledge about them and what their individual next steps are.
 We are looking forward to getting to know your child better.

 The children are all doing fantastically well coming into school in the mornings.
 We know that for some children (and parents) this is a daunting and emotional time.
 Please be assured that any children who are initially finding this part of the day difficult, settle quickly once inside and they are soon happily playing.

 Your child will need a water bottle in school every day.
-This water bottle needs to be clearly labelled and be filled with water only as we are a ‘Healthy School’.
+This water bottle needs to be clearly labelled with the child's name.

 In Early Years children will be able to access the outdoor area every day.
 When the weather is wet children need the appropriate footwear.
 Please send your child into school with a pair of clearly labelled wellies for them to keep in school.